-- 5.158 The Council has a responsibility as the housing authority to assess and meet the needs of Gypsies, Travellers and Travelling Showpeople.
-The NPPF requires local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years' worth of housing against their housing requirements, with an additional buffer of 5%. - 5.159 This is reiterated in the associated Planning Policy for Traveller Sites, which states that when preparing their local plans, 'local planning authorities should identify, and update annually, a supply of specific deliverable sites sufficient to provide five years' worth of sites against their locally set targets' and 'identify a supply of specific, developable sites or broad locations for growth, for years six to ten and, where possible, for years 11-15'. - 5.160 In order to establish locally set targets for the provision of sites for Gypsies, Travellers and Travelling Showpeople an assessment of their accommodation needs is required.
-An assessment was produced in 2007 based on data from 2005 and earlier. - 5.161 The Government expects local planning authorities to make their own assessment of need for planning purposes and use a robust evidence base to establish accommodation needs to inform the preparation of local plans A new assessment was produced in 2013 which shows a continuing requirement for sites in Dorset and North Dorset.
+- 5.155 The Council has a responsibility as the housing authority to assess and meet the needs of Gypsies, Travellers and Travelling Showpeople.
+The NPPF requires local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years' worth of housing against their housing requirements, with an additional buffer of 5%. - 5.156 This is reiterated in the associated Planning Policy for Traveller Sites, which states134 that when preparing their Local Plans, local planning authorities should identify, and update annually, a supply of specific deliverable sites sufficient to provide five years' worth of sites against their locally set targets and identify a supply of specific, developable sites or broad locations for growth, for years six to ten and, where possible, for years 11-15. - 5.157 In order to establish 'locally set targets' for the provision of sites for Gypsies, Travellers and Travelling Showpeople an assessment of their accommodation needs is required.
+An assessment was produced in 2007135 based on data from 2005 and earlier, which identified the needs for residential and transit pitches for Gypsies and Travellers in North Dorset and Dorset as a whole for the period up to 2011. - 5.158 This assessment was produced as part of the evidence base to support the revised Regional Spatial Strategy for the South West.
+This assessment is now considered to be out-of-date and a new assessment was commissioned in 2013.
+The results of the new assessment are awaited, but they are likely to show a continuing requirement for sites in Dorset and North Dorset.